- 1 By using the following criteria, we can examine the animal medications that are best for us to store.

 - Cephalexin – Cephalexin is used to treat infections caused by bacteria, including upper respiratory infections, ear infections, skin infections, and urinary tract infections.
 It can be found in Fin Flex.
 The typical dosage is 250mg every 6 hours or 500mg every 12 hours for 10-14 days.

-- Sulfamethoxazole and Trimethoprim – Sulfamethoxazole and trimethoprim is used a combination antibiotic used to treat ear infections, urinary tract infections, bronchitis, traveler’s diarrhea, shigellosis, and Pneumocystis jiroveci pneumonia.
+- Sulfamethoxazole and Trimethoprim-Sulfamethoxazole and trimethoprim are a combination antibiotic used to treat ear infections, urinary tract infections, bronchitis, traveler’s diarrhea, shigellosis, and Pneumocystis jiroveci pneumonia.
 They can be found in Fin Sulfa Forte in a dosage of 800mg Sulfamethoxazole and 160mg Trimethoprim per pill.
 It’s taken in dosages of 800mg Sulfamethoxazole and 160mg Trimethoprim for up to 14 days.

 All dosage information was found on Drugs.com.
 The site has all kinds of great information on common drug usage and dosages.
 The site also has an extensive pill identifier.